 Comanche – Pueblo Bonito Inn Suite #8

-Our largest and most popular Santa Fe bed & breakfast suite!
-This warm and comfortable suite has a king bed and corner kiva fireplace in the bedroom; maple floors; queen futon in a large sitting room with TV; vigas; nichos; satillo tiled floor in bath with pedestal sink; large closets; Taos-style chairs; picnic bench style table; refrigerator; cable color TV, DSL internet and phone.
+Our largest and most popular Santa Fe bed & breakfast king suite!
+This warm and comfortable suite has one king bed with a corner kiva wood burning fireplace in the bedroom; maple floors throughout; a queen futon in the large sitting room with flat screen cable TV; large wooden tresero; natural colored vigas; nichos throughout; satillo tiled floor in bath with pedestal sink; 2 large closets; Two comfortable leather bucket chairs with reading lamps; red wooden table with chair to eat or use as desk; small refrigerator; microwave; WiFi and phone.

 “The Perfect Place to Stay in Santa Fe!”

 We honeymooned at this delightfully romantic inn!
 Old world yester-year charm created a perfect atmosphere for our special occasion.
 Secluded and intimate.
 M Louis- Joplin, Mo